Jarrick Bernard-Converse: New York Jets

 On his 23rd birthday, Bernard-Converse was selected in the sixth round (204th overall) of the 2023 NFL draft by the New York Jets.
 He was placed on the reserve/physically unable to perform list to start the 2023 season.
 He was activated on October 24, 2023.

 Jarrick made his NFL debut against the Buffalo Bills in Week 11, appearing on seven special teams snaps.

 On August 26, 2025, Bernard-Converse was waived by the Jets as part of final roster cuts.

 Cleveland Browns

 On August 27, 2025, Bernard-Converse was claimed off waivers by the Cleveland Browns.
 He made five appearances for Cleveland, playing mainly on special teams.
 Bernard-Converse was waived on October 27.

 New York Giants

 On October 28, 2025, Bernard-Converse was claimed off waivers by the New York Giants.
+In four appearances for New York, he recorded four combined tackles.
+Bernard-Converse was waived by the Giants on December 13 and re-signed to the practice squad.
+He was promoted to the active roster on January 3, 2026.

+On August 7, 2026, Bernard-Converse was waived with an injury designation and reverted to injured reserve the next day.